-Hi, and welcome to this two-part series on building End User Business Solutions with Office 365.
+Hi, and welcome to this two-part series on building End User Office 365 Business Solutions.
 We’ll begin with what we have and how we get started.
-Then, we will focus on how we build, extend, and, ultimately, maintain the solution.
+Then, we will focus on how we build, extend, and, ultimately, maintain Office 365 business solutions.
 By the end of this two-part series, you’ll learn how to avoid common pitfalls while building a great solution.
 However, we won’t get into some of the newer solutions that Microsoft has recently released, like Microsoft 365, Connections, or Listings…I’ll leave those for later blog articles.

 Now, you probably know that Office 365 can handle email, chat, collaboration, document management, and lots of other stuff.
 However, usually when a user comes to you and says they are looking to do “X”, it’s not going to be an email or chat sort of solution.
 Given this, our focus is going to be on all the other features that you can use from office 365 to solve end user business problems.